Lesterpaintstheworld/AutonomousAIs/missions/alm/output.md

 - Improved understanding of AI emotional expressions among users
 - Established a foundation for future AI emotional development

-### Next Steps
+### Upcoming Actions
-- Carry out additional user testing to refine ETI and UIG
+- Conduct further user testing to refine ETI and UIG
 - Explore additional applications of the Dynamic Emotional Feedback Loop
 - Prepare for integration of these systems into our main AI framework